CS401-Team-Project/Back-End/API-DOCS/GROUP.md

 |-------|--------|----------|---------|--------------------|
 | token | String | Yes      | -       | Google OAuth Token |
 | id    | String | Yes      | -       | Group ID           |

+#### Restrictions:

+- Cannot be used by group members, or anyone else but the admin.

 ### Response: